New Website Builds and SEO - they go hand in hand

 An easy to understand and easy to crawl website will help both visitors and search engine bots better understand what your website is all about.
 Also, it is a great way to boost conversion rates, as it allows for ease of access to multiple pages.

-When planning your page layouts and menus, as well as the titles and URLs of all pages, make sure the way you connect them is intuitive and easy to navigate.
-As we know, UX is a major ranking factor, so making things easy for your visitors is a must.
+When planning your page layouts and menus and the titles and URLs of all pages, make sure the way you connect them is intuitive and easy to navigate.
+As we know, UX is a significant ranking factor, so making things easy for your visitors is a must.

 Also, it’s a good idea to know how easily you can upgrade your plan.